RgbTrouw/Qs-Messenger/README.md

  * Note:  A late update has to be done and binaries will be reuploaded.

 Probably the one line that had to be commented out for the registration function.

+  What is new:
+  - fixed some of the functions.
+  - only one login with option of logging out other session.

 Client configuration:
 --------------------------------------------------